The red nose Pitbull is a variety of the popular and sometimes controversial American Pitbull Terrier.

 It’s obvious why this attitude was encouraged in fighting dogs, but it may mean your work is cut out for you if you want to use punishment and discipline.

-Fortunately, modern methods of training don’t put you and your dog into conflict.
+The secret is to use modern force free training methods that don’t put you and your dog into conflict.

 They use incentives and rewards, to help keep training something that the dog doesn’t just tolerate.
 He enjoys.